SeleniumHQ/selenium/README.md

 you have filled in the [CLA](https://spreadsheets.google.com/spreadsheet/viewform?hl=en_US&formkey=dFFjXzBzM1VwekFlOWFWMjFFRjJMRFE6MQ#gid=0)

 Merging pull requests cannot be done with the GitHub GUI.
-The email sent from GitHub can be used on your local repository or you can use the "power git checkout" at the bottom of http://maven.apache.org/developers/conventions/git.html.
+The email sent from GitHub can be used on your local repository or you can use the ["power git checkout"](http://maven.apache.org/developers/conventions/git.html#power-git_checkout).

 [Selenium 2.0](http://code.google.com/p/selenium/) builds with